-Public health guidance issued by the United States during the COVID-19 pandemic led to some NSP and OAT services closing, either temporarily while restrictions were in place or permanently.53,54,61-64 Innovation and expansion of telehealth, mail order and mobile services51,65-67 resulted in increased participation in some services and a decrease in others.
-This increased isolation for some people, who lost touch with their services and were unsure of whether and where services were operational.
+Public health guidance issued by the United States during the COVID-19 pandemic led to some NSP and OAT services closing, either temporarily while restrictions were in place or permanently.
+53,54,61-64 Innovation and expansion of telehealth, mail order and mobile services 51,65-67 resulted in increased participation in some services 47 and a decrease in others.
+61,68,69 This increased isolation for some people, who lost touch with their services and were unsure of whether and where services were operational.
+62,70

-The situation in Canada is similar, with lockdown restrictions leading to forced closures of facilities or reduced opening hours.48,71-74 The requirement to be vaccinated against COVID-19 reduced access for some, given significant vaccine hesitancy among people who use drugs.75,76 The loss of social bonds and service providers' connection with clients increased syringe sharing.
-Some provincial services rose to the challenge, despite these difficulties.
-For example, in Manitoba, NSPs were recognised as an essential service and have remained open throughout the COVID-19 pandemic and community-led organisations greatly increased their outreach services.72,73 In both Canada and the United States, there have been changes in the adoption of drug consumption rooms (DCRs) (also referred to as overdose prevention centres or supervised injection sites).b DCRs were not universally categorised as essential health services in Canada,74 leading to closures and reduced operations in many areas.74,79
+The situation in Canada is similar, with lockdown restrictions leading to forced closures of facilities or reduced opening hours.48,71-74 The requirement to be vaccinated against COVID-19 reduced access for some, given significant vaccine hesitancy among people who use drugs.75,76 The loss of social bonds and service providers' connection with clients^{49,71} increased syringe sharing.77 Some provincial services rose to the challenge, despite these difficulties.
+For example, in Manitoba, NSPs were recognised as an essential service and have remained open throughout the COVID-19 pandemic78 and community-led organisations greatly increased their outreach services.72,73 In both Canada and the United States, there have been changes in the adoption of drug consumption rooms (DCRs) (also referred to as overdose prevention centres or supervised injection sites).b DCRs were not universally categorised as essential health services in Canada,74 leading to closures and reduced operations in many areas.74,79 particularly for people in rural areas of the United States. ^{54,68} In Canada, greater integration of naloxone with other services (such as homeless shelters) improved access.
+74

-Supply chain issues caused naloxone shortages, which led to higher prices.47,67,80,81 But an increase in the use of mail order improved access to naloxone, particularly for people in rural areas of the United States.
-In Canada, greater integration of naloxone with other services (such as homeless shelters) improved access.
+Supply chain issues caused naloxone shortages, which led to higher prices.
+47,67,80,81 But an increase in the use of mail order improved access to naloxone,

 Preliminary evidence suggests people in prison have access to voluntary COVID-19 vaccinations in both Canada and the United States.
 Nonetheless, it is unclear if vaccination is a requirement for accessing harm reduction services.
-In both countries, drug checking and safer smoking services were significantly impacted by supply chain issues during the COVID-19 pandemic (e.g. there was a shortage of safer smoking equipment, such as crack pipes and drug checking equipment), which negatively affected service availability and coverage.46,60,65,74,79
+In both countries, drug checking and safer smoking services were significantly impacted by supply chain issues during the COVID-19 pandemic (e.g. there was a shortage of safer smoking equipment, such as crack pipes and drug checking equipment), which negatively affected service availability and coverage.
+46,60,65,74,79

-In Aotearoa-New Zealand and Australia, compared to the general population, there has been a marginal improvement in the availability and accessibility of COVID-19 prevention, testing, treatment and vaccination for people who use drugs.82-86 The New Zealand Needle Exchange Programme (NZNEP) recently received funding for community access to COVID-19 testing for people who inject drugs, for example.
+In Aotearoa-New Zealand and Australia, compared to the general population, there has been a marginal improvement in the availability and accessibility of COVID-19 prevention, testing, treatment and vaccination for people who use drugs.
+82-86 The New Zealand Needle Exchange Programme (NZNEP) recently received funding for community access to COVID-19 testing for people who inject drugs, for example.83